troclaux/notes/ansible.md

         enabled: true  # Ensure the service will automatically start on boot
 ```

-- playbook header `---` (mandatory): this marks the beginning of the yaml file
+- playbook header `---` (optional): this marks the beginning of the YAML file
+  - it's optional but recommended for clarity and compatibility
   - not strictly necessary but it's a good practice
 - `name`: describes playbook in human-readable form
 - `hosts`: specifies target machines